gitanshchadha/datalake_ml/README.md

 # **Lab 3 - Create an AWS Glue Job**

-In Lab2, you used Kinesis to collect and store real time ratings data into S3.
+In Lab 2, you used Kinesis to collect and store real time ratings data into S3.
 In this Lab, you will use Glue Data Catalog to define schema on the data stored in S3 and DynamoDB.
 You will perform ETL on the data to prepare it for the machine learning process.
 The output data from Glue will be used at input to the Amazon Sagemaker notebook.

 ## 1. Populate the S3 Glue data catalog